instkffff/eve-o-preview-ui-improved/README.md

 ![screenshot](https://aws1.discourse-cdn.com/eveonline/original/3X/5/6/56920d4284670c6b8d628498ed18d5570ccaa073.jpeg)

+> **knowning bug**
+  background image can't scale in low dpi screen cause by ui kit. and i do not get a plan to solve it.

 # Overview

 The purpose of this application is to provide a simple way to keep an eye on several simultaneously running EVE Online clients and to easily switch between them.
 While running it shows a set of live thumbnails for each of the active EVE Online clients.
 These thumbnails allow fast switch to the corresponding EVE Online client either using mouse or configurable hotkeys.